How to Participate

 Course instruction is by Capstone Course Director/Lecturer Jeff Wood, with 25 years industry experience leading organizations in product development and manufacturing, and Shoshanah Cohen with 20+ years industry experience in supply chain and consulting organizations, with a growing list of guest speakers.
 The students receive excellent guidance regarding their projects.

-Connects you to end-of-quarter presentations to see all projects conducted in the course
+Connects you to end-of-quarter presentations to see all projects conducted in the course, which are open to the public

-Provides access to final reports written by the teams for projects you provide
+Provides access to final reports written by the teams, which are posted and publicly available at Stanford Libraries

 Support levels